Paul Slane

-Paul Slane (born 25 November 1991) is a Scottish media personality and professional footballer for Open Goal Broomhill.
-He has played for Motherwell, Celtic, Partick Thistle, Milton Keynes Dons, Ayr United and Clyde.
+Paul Slane (born 25 November 1991) is a Scottish media personality and former professional footballer.
+He has played for Motherwell, Celtic, Partick Thistle, Milton Keynes Dons, Ayr United, Clyde and Broomhill.
 Slane also represented the Scotland under-17 team.

 Club career

 Motherwell

 Slane made his debut for Motherwell on 16 May 2009 in a league match at Hamilton Academical.
 He was an 86th-minute substitute during the 3–0 win.

 Slane played in Motherwell's Europa League matches against Llanelli and Flamurtari in the summer of 2009, scoring the third goal in the 8–1 second round second leg win over Flamurtari.
 Slane was a trainee at Motherwell, but refused to sign a contract.
 When he signed a contract with Celtic in February 2010, Slane was criticised by Motherwell chairman John Boyle for showing a lack of loyalty to the club.

 Celtic

 On 1 February 2010, Slane signed a four-year contract with Celtic.
 He made his reserve debut in a 4–1 win over Queen of the South's first team.
 Slane missed the entire 2010–11 season due to a cruciate ligament injury to his knee.

 On 31 January 2012, Slane signed with English League One club Milton Keynes Dons on loan until the end of the season.

 Slane made his SPL debut for Celtic on 18 August 2012, as a substitute against Ross County.
 He was loaned to Scottish First Division club Partick Thistle in October 2012.

 After discussions with Celtic manager Neil Lennon, Slane was released from his contract in January 2013.
 Lennon stated, "...he was doing really well but he got a bad injury in a bounce game and that set him back for a while.
 He had loans at MK Dons and Partick Thistle but it didn't quite work out for him.
 With his talent it should have gone well but it didn't.
 It came to January and I told him he could stay on with our development side but he's better than that level.
 He had the option to stay or go and he decided to go."
 Lennon also added that Slane "... still has a bit of growing to do.
 He has to find his niche in life and the game.
 I really hope he finds that."